Daviddew89/nz-freeview-addon/docs/README.md

 ## Features
 - Watch free NZ TV channels in Stremio
-- Full EPG (program guide) integration with current show images
+- Full EPG (program guide) integration with current show information displayed in the description.
-- **Rich Programme Metadata**: Title, description, rating, cast, director, awards
-- **Video Objects**: Only the current programme is shown for selection (no "up next")
-- **Related Content Links**: Actor, director, and genre links
-- **Enhanced Search**: Search by show title, description, and programme info
+- **Single-Click Play**: Channels start playing immediately, just like a real TV.
 - Modern, dark-mode config UI at `/configure/`
 - Drag-and-drop channel reordering and selection
 - Channel selection and manifest URL generation
-- Real-time EPG data with show thumbnails and artwork
 - **No external metadata enrichment**: Only EPG data is used, with robust fallbacks
 - **Logo**: Custom logo is used in Stremio (see `/static/Logo.png`)
 - **Google Cloud Run ready**: Easy deployment and update scripts